imacrayon/imacrayon.com/source/_posts/hosting-a-jigsaw-site-on-github-pages.md

 Last week I re-built this site using the [Jigsaw](https://jigsaw.tighten.co) static site generator.
 Before now I've been hosting my site on a Digital Ocean droplet, but I thought it might be fun to try hosting it through GitHub Pages.

 Unfortunatly, Jigsaw's documentation for deploying to GitHub Pages is sparce.
-My intitial push to the `gh-pages` branch was easy, but after that I struggle with pushing subsequent updates to the `master` and `gh-pages` branches.
+My intitial push to the `gh-pages` branch was easy, but after that I struggled with pushing subsequent updates to the `master` and `gh-pages` branches.

 I wrestled with trying to come up with a clean deployment strategy until I stumbled upon an [awesome blog post by James Brooks](https://james.brooks.page/blog/jigsaw-github-actions/).
 James recently setup his own Jigsaw blog to deploy to Github Pages using GitHub Actions and it's exactly what I was needing.